EIPC 2023 – WINTER CONFERENCE

 TOWARD DISPLAY EVERYWHERE

 The display market is a gigantic industry that has experienced multiple revolutions on the way to inundating our daily lives – and has many more to come.
-The FPD industry moved from plasma to LCD to OLED, on the trail of an ever-growing hunger for performance, size, brightness, and contrast.
-Nowadays, various technologies are being developed to improve LCD performance and reduce the gap with OLED: miniLED, Quantum Dot (QD), dual cell, etc. But OLED is also a moving target with ongoing research toward new structure and new materials: WOLED, QD-OLED, etc. Established as a key semiconductor-related industry, the upcoming microLED revolution is also about to change the display landscape once again, from manufacturing processes to the development of a dedicated supply chain, from added value to the flow of investment.
+The FPD industry moved from plasma to LCD to OLED, along the path of an ever-growing hunger for performance, size, brightness, and contrast.
+Nowadays, various technologies are being developed to improve LCD performance and reduce the gap with OLED, such as miniLED, Quantum Dot (QD), dual cell.
+But OLED is also a moving target with ongoing research toward new structure and new materials, like WOLED, QD-OLED.
+Established as a key semiconductor-related industry, the upcoming microLED revolution is also about to change the display landscape once again, from manufacturing processes to the development of a dedicated supply chain, from added value to the flow of investment.

 Display market dynamics, research and development, and technology developments are pushing the industry on the brink of a new evolution.
-OLED has led performances’ development in the past years but miniLED and MicroLED technologies are gaining traction.
-MiniLED as the right compromise between LCD cost and OLED performance.
-And microLED as a real competitor to OLED dominancy in the premium market.
+OLED has led performance development in the past few years, but miniLED and MicroLED technologies are gaining traction – MiniLED as the just compromise between LCD cost and OLED performance, and microLED as a real competitor to OLED dominancy in the premium market.

 Those trends will induce much higher content of semiconductor devices per display but also different supply chains that could reshuffle the cards in a quite traditional industry.

 Integration of new technologies such as miniLED or microLED will have a direct impact on the structure of the display supply chain, further putting semiconductor technology at the heart of it.